flutter/website/src/docs/development/tools/vs-code.md

 ### Known issues and feedback

-All known bugs are tracked in the issue tracker: [Dart and Flutter extensions GitHub issue tracker]({{site.github}}/Dart-Code/Dart-Code/issues).
+All known bugs are tracked in the issue tracker:
+[Dart and Flutter extensions GitHub issue tracker][].

 We very much welcome feedback, both on bugs/issues and feature requests.
 Prior to filing new issues:

 * Do a quick search in the issue trackers to see if the issue is already tracked.